 IB Biology Photosynthesis: Light-Dependent and Calvin Cycle Guide

-A practical IB Biology photosynthesis guide for SL students covering chloroplasts, light-dependent reactions, Calvin cycle, limiting factors, and exam mistakes.
+Revise IB Biology photosynthesis with light-dependent reactions, Calvin cycle, ATP, reduced NADP, limiting factors, and exam explanation chains.

 IB Biology photosynthesis can feel like two topics glued together: one part about light, membranes, electrons, ATP, and NADPH, and another about carbon fixation and the Calvin cycle.
 The challenge is not just remembering names.
 It is explaining how energy transfer links the two stages.